Learn about rapid antigen testing and find out if your organization is eligible to access free rapid antigen tests from the government.

 What you need to know before you apply

-A rapid antigen test is an easy-to-use point-of-care test that looks for proteins from the COVID-19 virus and does not require shipping a specimen to a lab for processing.
-Results are available in 15 to 20 minutes.
+A rapid antigen test is a point-of-care test that looks for proteins from the COVID-19 virus and provides results within several minutes.

 Program requirements